Ruddy45/IA-3_DeepLearning/README.md

 ## Getting Started
 ### Usage

-fuzzy logic on shoot based on distance to cible, speed and visibility see time

-number of sets for fuzzy variables is now 5.

-Agent aiming and shooting are modified by introducing fuzzy behavior.
-The deviation of a shot (bullet trajectory) is a function of the following fuzzy variables: distance to target, velocity, and the period during which the target has remained visible.

 Introduction of a (human) player into the game who creates a team of agent-raven.
 When a bot is double-right-clicked, it becomes the team leader, and one or two of the other bots present are added to its team, meaning that they wait for the player to attack a target before being able to attack it.
 When a team member dies, he leaves his weapons with his team-mates in a known location dedicated to the team.